XUJINKAI/OneQuick/website/src/en/pro.md

 If license not updated, please wait for a minute, click refresh button, or restart the program.

+If you decide to switch from the subscription version to the lifetime license, remember to cancel the auto-renewal of the subscription version to avoid being charged twice.

 ## Feature List

 Current Pricing: Subscription version is $4.99 per year, OneQuick 10 lifetime license is $19.99.